doug-101/rpCalc/README.md

 in algebraic format.
 The Memory View shows the contents of the ten memory registers.
 The Settings item brings up various options.

-The Settings options include remembering the window size/position, display options (duplicates of dedicated key settings), the number of history entries to save, and a view scale ratio to enlarge the text in auxiliary views (useful for high-dpi screens).
+The Settings options include display options (duplicates of dedicated key settings), the number of history entries to save, a view scale ratio to enlarge the text in auxiliary views (useful for high-dpi screens), a toggle for the window size/position, and a toggle for showing the window title bar.
+The last two options are only available on desktop platforms.